Gold above six-week low; set for first monthly decline this year

 SINGAPORE Investors' enthusiasm for Asian stocks is waning as a raft of political and economic risks takes the shine off the best first-quarter returns in 26 years.

-LONDON Gold was little changed on Monday, trading close to a six-week low and headed for its first monthly decline this year as improving prospects for the U.S. economy eroded investment interest and aroused an appetite for riskier assets.
+LONDON Gold was little changed on Monday, trading close to a six-week low and headed for its first monthly decline this year as growing optimism about the U.S. economy eroded investment interest and encouraged appetite for riskier assets.

-Bullion prices have lost around $100 an ounce in the last 10 trading sessions from a six-month high hit in mid-March, on declining geopolitical tensions, stronger U.S. economic releases and comments by Federal Reserve Chair Janet Yellen earlier this month that interest rates could rise in the first half of 2015.
+Bullion prices have lost around $100 an ounce in the last 10 trading sessions from a six-month high hit in mid-March, on declining geopolitical tensions, strong U.S. economic releases and comments by Federal Reserve Chair Janet Yellen that interest rates could rise in the first half of 2015.

-The dollar was down 0.2 percent against a basket of currencies, while 10-year U.S. Treasury yields rose above 2.7 percent, underpinned by expectations that the Federal Reserve will continue to taper its massive stimulus programme and pave the way for an eventual rate increase.
+The dollar steadied against a basket of currencies, drawing support from a rise above 2.7 percent in 10-year U.S. Treasury yields, which were underpinned by expectations that the Federal Reserve will continue to taper its massive stimulus programme and pave the way for an eventual rate hike.

-In her first public speech since becoming Fed chair two months ago, however, Janet Yellen on Monday strongly defended the central bank's policies of low interest rates and continued bond-buying.
+Data showed March euro zone inflation fell to its lowest since November 2009.

+"One of the things the market will be focusing on today is repercussion of the European inflation number, which may ...allow Draghi to implement some limited quantitative easing and that will help cap the euro on the upside, strengthen the dollar and weigh on gold prices," Natixis analyst Nic Brown said.

 Low interest rates, which cut the opportunity cost of holding non-yielding bullion above other assets, had been an important factor driving gold higher in recent years.